13 surprising ways you could be invalidating your car insurance

 10. Giving your car insurer inaccurate information:

-- we all make mistakes but failing to tell your insurer about a change in circumstances – like a new job, or address – can invalidate your insurance policy.
+- We all make mistakes but failing to tell your insurer about a change in circumstances – like a new job, or address – could invalidate your insurance policy.

 11. Underestimating your mileage:

-- Vastly underestimating the number of miles you do is also a quick way to void your policy.
+- Vastly underestimating the number of miles you do could also be a quick way to void your policy.

-12. Getting out of the car on a single yellow:
+12. Getting out of the car on a single yellow line

-- as the driver, you can’t step out of the car on a single yellow line – it’s against the law (although you’re allowed to drop passengers off if it’s safe).
+- As the driver, you shouldn’t step out of the car on a single yellow line – it’s against the law (although you’re allowed to drop passengers off if it is safe to do so).